Millfield: History

 The school was founded in 1946, by Jack 'Boss' Meyer who also founded and ran Millfield and later became the headteacher.
 He bought Edgarley Hall and its grounds from the Thomas-Ferrands, following use by the army in World War II.

 Meyer's philosophy was "...to nurture talent by providing the very best facilities, teaching, coaching and opportunities in which young people can exercise and explore their abilities; and to give awards to those in financial need."

 A pre-preparatory department was initially started at the 19th-century house, The Hollies, in the centre of Glastonbury in the mid-1980s, later moving to the main preparatory school site.

-Academics

-The curriculum includes English, mathematics, sciences, design and technology, information and communications technology, history, geography, religious studies, modern languages, arts, music, drama and media studies and chess.
-Extracurricular activities include sport, music and 80 clubs.

-The Learning Development Centre (LDC) is staffed by four full-time and two part-time members of staff to support pupils who have identified learning difficulties, including dyslexia.

 Boarding

 Around 43% of pupils are boarders.
 Boarding has been an integral part of the school for most of its history.
 There are three boys' boarding houses and two girls' houses, each housing between 30 and 40 pupils.
 Flexi-boarding is also available.